mikegowen/react-starter/README.md

 # Starter Project (React + Express + ESLint)

-This is a bare bones starter project, with a React front-end, Express back-end, and linting, that can be used to bootstrap new projects.
+This is a bare bones starter project with a React front-end, Express back-end, and linting, that can be used to bootstrap new projects.
 The exact steps used to create this project can be found below.
 I would recommend going through the steps instead of cloning this repo if only for learning purposes.
 These steps were compiled after reading countless tutorials on creating an app from scratch and choosing the set of features, configuration, and conventions that work well for *my* projects.
 Your mileage may vary.

 ## Create your project directory structure